Andrew McCabe

 Andrew George McCabe (born March 18, 1968) is an American attorney who served as the Deputy Director of the Federal Bureau of Investigation (FBI) from February 2016 to March 2018 and as the acting Director of the FBI from May 9, 2017, to August 2, 2017.
-He also serves as a professor at George Mason University's Schar School of Policy and Government.
 McCabe joined the FBI as a special agent in 1996 and served with the bureau's SWAT team.
 He became a supervisory special agent in 2003 and held management positions of increasing responsibility until he was appointed deputy director of the FBI in February 2016.
 McCabe became the acting Director of the FBI following James Comey's dismissal by then President Donald Trump, and served in that position until Trump's appointment of Christopher A. Wray.
 McCabe later departed from the FBI on poor terms with Trump.
 After leaving the Trump administration, McCabe has been a contributor at CNN since 2019.

 Attorney General Jeff Sessions fired McCabe on March 16, 2018, 26 hours before his scheduled retirement.
 Sessions announced that he based his decision on reports from the DOJ Inspector General and the FBI's disciplinary office saying that McCabe had secretly and improperly authorized releases of information to The Wall Street Journal about an investigation into the Clinton Foundation and had misled agents who questioned him about it on four occasions, three of which were under oath.
 McCabe disputed these charges and alleged that his firing was politically motivated.

 In September 2019, federal prosecutors recommended McCabe be indicted for actions relating to the leak, but the grand jury did not return an indictment.
 On February 14, 2020, the Justice Department informed McCabe's attorneys that it had declined to prosecute McCabe.

-In August 2020, George Mason University announced McCabe would be joining the faculty of the Schar School of Policy and Government as distinguished visiting professor.

 In October 2021, McCabe settled with the Justice Department a wrongful termination suit he had filed in August 2019.
 As part of the settlement, the government agreed to "rescind and vacate" McCabe's termination, correct its records "to reflect that Mr. McCabe was employed continuously by the FBI from July 1996 until he retired on March 19, 2018 as the FBI Deputy Director" in "good standing," restore his pension and other benefits, pay his legal fees and expunge any record of having been fired.

 Early life and career

 McCabe was born in 1968.
-He graduated from The Bolles School in Jacksonville, Florida, in 1986.
+He graduated from The Bolles School in Jacksonville, Florida in 1986.
 He graduated from Duke University in 1990 and obtained a J.D. degree from Washington University School of Law in 1993.
 He was also a brother of the Sigma Alpha Epsilon fraternity.
 During law school he interned in the criminal division of the United States Department of Justice.

-Because of a hiring freeze, McCabe spent three years in a private law practice in Philadelphia before joining the FBI in 1996.
+Due to a hiring freeze, McCabe spent three years in a private law practice in Philadelphia before joining the FBI in 1996.